YCCZhao/CarND-LaneLines-P1/writeup.md

 min_line_length = 10 #minimum number of pixels making up a line max_line_gap =  5  # maximum gap in pixels between connectable line segments
 ```
 * Large threshold filtered edges that weren't belong the lanes.
-However when some lanes weren not clearly visible
+However when some lanes were not clearly visible
   or missing, `hough_lines()` returned zero lines and the pipeline threw an error.
 To solove this issue, I added
   steps to decrease threshold automatically until lines were returned.